vmarcinko/art-of-programming/markdowns/first.md

 ### Schema

-This **--type--** key in an entity map is actually very important in programming.
+This **"--type--"** key in an entity map is actually very important in programming.

 Taking again previous example in shorter form:

     [
         { "--type--": "PERSON", "name": "John Doe", "email": "john@gmail.com" },
-        { "--type--": "CAR", "type": "LIMOUSINE", "model": "Ford C-Max", "year": 2009 }
+        { "--type--": "CAR", "model": "Ford C-Max", "year": 2009 }
     ]

 If the value of this "--type--" key is "CAR", what keys we expect to be present in such map?
 And what are their data types?

-"type" (string), "model" (string), "year" (integer) of course.
+"model" (string) and "year" (integer) of course.
 These are mandatory car attributes.

 And if "--type--" is "PERSON"?